flugg/laravel-responder/readme.md

  */
 protected function convertParameters( array $parameters ) {
-    $parameters[ 'included' ] = (array) $parameters[ 'included' ];
+    $parameters[ 'included' ] = $parameters[ 'included' ] ?? [];

     return $parameters;
 }
 ```

 The method takes in an array of all incoming parameters, which you may modify to your liking before returning it again.
-In the example above, we convert the `included` parameter to an array.
+In the example above, we set the `included` parameter to an empty array if it's not set using the new [null coalesce operator in PHP7](https://wiki.php.net/rfc/isset_ternary).
 This way we can use it as an argument in Eloquent's `with()` and `load()` methods, as these methods require the first parameter to be an array.

 ### Serializers